Human Rights Here blog NNHRR Logo Asser Logo

 Process for Reviewing Submissions

-The decision whether to post a given contribution will be made solely on the basis of its quality.
+The decision whether to post a given contribution will be made solely on the basis of its quality and compliance with the submission guidelines.

 The Editorial Board reserves the right to refuse publication of submissions that do not comply with the mission of the blog or the instructions for authors, or are considered offensive or otherwise inappropriate in nature.